There’s a popular African proverb that says:

 And that’s why a couple of years ago I established the Agile Mentors Community.

-I wanted it to be a watering hole of great agile ideas and I’m constantly amazed by just how valuable this community has become to its members and to me.
+I wanted it to be a watering hole of great agile ideas.
+I’m amazed by just how valuable this community has become to its members and to me.

-I’ve discovered some excellent books I wouldn’t otherwise have read, including The Right Kind of Crazy, Making Work Visible, and Five Languages of Workplace Appreciation.
+I’ve discovered some excellent books I wouldn’t otherwise have read, including The Right Kind of Crazy, Making Work Visible, and Five Languages of Appreciation in the Workplace.

-I’ve been inspired by what teams are doing to adapt to the changes of 2020.
-I’m clued in to how they’re embracing new technology and sharing hacks to get the best from teams that are suddenly remote.
+I’ve been inspired by what teams are doing to adapt.
+I’m clued in to how they’re embracing new technology and getting the best from remote teams.

-And that’s why I want to make the Agile Mentors Community more accessible to more people.
+That’s why I want to make the Agile Mentors Community accessible to as many people as I can.

 Did you miss our LIVE Q&A?